Nicolastachet/itineraryBuilder/README.md

 3. Install **pgadmin4** to manage easily your database using Postgresql.
 Then, create the database copying the schema suggested in the file DatabaseSchema.
 Make sure you’re using the same schema for your table as the one we used.
 ![alt text](https://github.com/Nicolastachet/itineraryBuilder/blob/master/imagesForReadme/pg.png)

-Afterwards, add your credentials in db.js (line 9) following the template below: `var connectionString = postgresq://user:password@host:port/database`
+Afterwards, add your credentials in db.js (line 9) and app.js following the template below: `var connectionString = postgresq://user:password@host:port/database`

 ## Structure of the project: